schneems/rust_macro_tutorial/docs/080_add_container_attributes.md

 :::>- $ cargo test
 ```

-Now we can parse attributes for containers let's add that information to our container struct.
+Now, we can parse attributes for containers.
+Let's add that information to our container struct.
 Replace this code:

 ```rust
 :::-> print.erb